lml-layer-system/ai-failure-periodic-table/README.md

 failure → known/unknown → class/gap → boundary → UPL / user custom rules → Buccet enforcement → proof ledger

+## Proof Snapshot

+The classifier has been run against primary system cards, safety reports, security disclosures, and red-team research.
+Across the tested corpus, every substantive AI failure mechanism resolved into the current 343-class structure; non-hits were boilerplate, equations, headers, citations, or benchmark tables with no failure signal.

+Full evidence lives in `reports/`.

 > *The goal is not omniscience but structural predictiveness: that newly encountered failures should resolve into this structure as a class, sub-mode, or compound — unless evidence demonstrates otherwise.*